 - Willfulness by the defendant.

-If federal prosecutors cannot prove any one of the above elements, the defendant should be acquitted.
-The burden of proof is on the government, the defendant is presumed innocent, and the prosecution must prove each element beyond a reasonable doubt.
+The burden of proof is on the government, the defendant is presumed innocent, and the defendant need not prove his innocence.

 The offense of tax evasion is a felony, not a misdemeanor.
-The fact that the amount owed in taxes is small does not make the crime a misdemeanor.
+The fact that the amount owed in taxes is small does not make the crime any less serious.

 In addition to fines, the offender will be required to pay restitution (eg, the tax that was owed).